A. Anyone that hires vehicles either in the UK or abroad would benefit from our service.

 iCarhireinsurance protects customers from these excess insurance payments at a price significantly lower than that offered by the car rental companies.
 With iCarhireinsurance you pay from just £2.99 a day, compared with the average £9 daily rate that the rental companies charge for car hire excess insurance, and we DO cover you for damage to the tyres, windows, roof and undercarriage.

 Customers visiting the USA, Canada, the Caribbean, Central and South America can also save money with iCarhireinsurance as full CDW/LDW with no excess or deductible can be bought separately from the rental agreement, and the cover is accepted at all car rental locations worldwide.
 By taking our Collision Damage Waiver (CDW) before travelling, customers can save on the expensive cover offered at the car rental desk.

-- Q. How does iCarhireinsurance work ?
+Q. How does iCarhireinsurance work ?

+A. Once you have saved money by buying our cover, decline the Excess cover offered at the car rental company’s desk.
+With ‘Excess Europe’ and ‘Excess Worldwide’ charges for any damage to the vehicle will be made to your credit card by the car rental company, and you can then claim the money back through these car hire excess policies.
 With ‘USA & Canada’ (CDW/LDW) and ‘Worldwide Plus’ you can also decline the "Deductible", "CDW", "LDW" and "Super-CDW" policies that you are offered at the rental desk*.
 If there is damage to the vehicle, they are unlikely to charge your credit card unless the amount is small.
 It is more likely that the car rental company will take direct contact with our claims management company.

 However, the renter must submit a claim form so that the claims management company is fully aware of the circumstances in which the damage was sustained.